 - Wash hands before leaving the laboratory.

 - Exits and passageways must be kept clear at all times.
 Know the locations of fire extinguishers, emergency wash facilities, fire alarm pull stations, telephones and emergency exits.

 Safety Data Sheets

-The MIT Safety Office provides this site to find links to Data Safety Sheets.
-All laboratories under the BE CHP are required to have on file SDSs for all hazardous substances that are used.
+All laboratories under the BE CHP are required to have access to the SDSs for all hazardous substances that are used.